 2.1 Office Inspections

-Most field books lodged at Landgate are visually inspected as to the following items:
+Most field records lodged at Landgate are visually inspected as to the following items:

-- Check that adequate information is provided (especially for SSA subdivisions) and that there is only one index page which includes all the surveys in the book.
+Check that adequate information is provided (especially for SSA subdivisions) and that there is only one index page which includes all the surveys in the field record.

 2.2 Field Inspections

 Field inspections enable the field record to be compared with the actual field environment.

 - Whether the regulations and guidelines have been adhered to

 - Whether all exceptions to the regulations have been recorded